-With an i-vent house ventilation system, air is replaced two to four times per hour on average.
-This helps improve indoor air quality by expelling unhealthy bugs and allergens.
-The risk of asthma and other respiratory health problems will dramatically reduce through a serious reduction of damp air, mould spores, dust mites and the unwanted chemicals produced from appliances, cleaning products and other household pollutants.
+With our i-vent® Intelligent Ventilation System installed in your home, air is replaced two to four times per hour on average.
+This helps improve indoor air quality by expelling some unhealthy bugs and allergens.
+The risk of asthma and other respiratory health problems may dramatically reduce through a reduction of damp air, mould spores, dust mites and the unwanted chemicals produced from appliances, cleaning products and other household pollutants.
 By tackling indoor air quality, you can make a real difference to the health of everyone in your home.

 Say goodbye to moisture and mould